Utah Deaf History and Culture

 Published in 2014

-Updated in 2024
+Updated in 2025

 Author's Note

-Jodi Becker Kinner
+Jodi Christel Becker

-Penny Williams' Unexpected Passing
+The Unexpected Passing

-On September 14, 1999, Penny Karen Williams, a vibrant young deaf woman ready to start a new chapter in her life, tragically lost her life.
-She was born on October 20, 1966, in Salt Lake City, Utah, to a deaf family—Norman Bryan Williams and Karen Ethel Bird.
+On September 14, 1999, Penny Karen Williams, a vibrant young Deaf woman ready to start a new chapter in her life, tragically lost her life.
+She was born on October 20, 1966, in Salt Lake City, Utah, to a Deaf family—Norman Bryan Williams and Karen Ethel Bird.
 Penny grew up in West Jordan, Utah, and graduated from the Utah School for the Deaf in 1983.
 She was a well-known and well-liked member of the Utah Deaf community.
 After overcoming substance abuse, she was in the process of rebuilding her life and pursuing a degree in psychology at the University of Utah.
 Her goal was to become a substance abuse counselor in the Deaf community.

-After less than a year of domestic violence, Penny was murdered by her estranged ex-husband, who was also deaf.
+After less than a year of domestic violence, Penny was murdered by her estranged ex-husband, who was also Deaf.
 The police were unable to protect her due to communication issues, as well as a lack of safety protocols and resources.
 Her death stunned Utah's Deaf community.
 Although they had heard about the horrific news of domestic violence incidents and deaths, it didn't truly resonate with them until one of their own Deaf community members died as a result of it.

 Penny's incident prompted the Sego Lily Center for the Abused Deaf, founded in the spring of 2000, to offer culturally accessible services, advocacy, and education.
 Its main goal is to create a safe and empowered community for Deaf, Hard of Hearing, and DeafBlind individuals.